krivard/codalab-worksheets-wiki/User_Building-a-Competition-Bundle.md

 ## Sharing competition before publishing

-If you want to share your competition before publishing, you can give users the "Secret Key" url underneath the title of your competition on the main page.
+If you want to share your competition before publishing, you can give users the "Secret Key" url underneath the title of your competition on its main page.

 ![](http://i.imgur.com/UDkkmz1.png)